Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: General spectral properties

 \subsection{Limit $p = 0$}

-At $p = 0$, the smallest eigenvalue is zero, while the corresponding eigenfunction is constant:
+At $p = 0$, the smallest Steklov eigenvalue is zero, while the corresponding eigenfunction is constant:

-where $|\Gamma|$ denotes the area of $\Gamma$.
-As a consequence, its contribution to the spectral expansion (\ref{eq:Gq0_spectral}) diverges that reflects the well-known fact that the conventional Green's function for the Laplace equation does not exist for the interior Neumann problem.
+where $|\Gamma|$ denotes the area of $\Gamma$, and we used the normalization (\ref{eq:L2norm}) of the Steklov eigenfunctions.
+As a consequence, its contribution to the spectral expansion (\ref{eq:Gq0_spectral}) diverges, which reflects the well-known fact that the conventional Green's function for the Laplace equation does not exist for the interior Neumann problem.
 This divergence can be easily amended by subtracting the divergent term and thus dealing with pseudo-Green's function (also known as Neumann Green's function \cite{Kolokolnikov05}):

 where $|\Omega|$ denotes the volume of $\Omega$.
-Since $\lambda_0^N = 0$ and $u_0^N = 1/\sqrt{|\Omega|}$, the subtracted term is precisely the contribution of the principal eigenmode ($k = 0$) in the spectral expansion (\ref{eq:G0_Laplacian}).
+Since $\lambda_0^N = 0$ and $u_0^N = 1/\sqrt{|\Omega|}$, the subtracted term is precisely the contribution of the principal eigenmode ($k = 0$) to the spectral expansion (\ref{eq:G0_Laplacian}).
 As a consequence, the pseudo-Green's function admits the same spectral expansion without the principal eigenmode: